This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

-Of course the title of mother of the year is bull.
+Of course, the title of mother of the year is bull.
 The reality of her parenting style was that she was the farthest thing from being a good mother.
 Grace never believed anything Anne had to say.
 As a penalty for ‘lying’, the children would be separated and forced to read scripture from the Bible.

 Her paranoia made her suspicious of all that tried to help her.
-She refused to accept that she could have made mistakes, so she blamed everyone else for creating the noises or not locking a door.
+She refused to accept that she could have made mistakes, so she blamed everyone else for creating the noises or not locking the door.

 In the end, the viewer finds out that the whole family is dead.
-It is revealed that Charles really died in war.
+It is revealed that Charles really died in the war.
 The big twist at the end is not that the family is dead, but that Grace killed her children and then took her own life.

 The movie The Others became Nicole Kidman’ s projection of the life she wished she could have provided for her children.
-It showed how the stress of trying to protect her family actually caused Grace go over the edge.
+It showed how the stress of trying to protect her family actually caused Grace to go over the edge.
 In the end, her fears became her reality.
-The irony for Mrs. Stewart’s situation was that the thing that should normally be feared (ghosts) was actually the thing that could help her understand her tragic situation.
+The irony of Mrs. Stewart’s situation was that the thing that should normally be feared (ghosts) was actually the thing that could help her understand her tragic situation.

 10. WE NEED TO TALK ABOUT KEVIN (2011)